Schneider’s Bakery at 157 Main Street in Cooperstown, NY

 The Roundout was busy that morning.
 It looked like New York City had emptied out and everyone came up to Kingston for brunch.
 The Trolley Museum at 89 East Strand Street is a unique little museum that tells the history of the trolley car not just in Kingston but all over the country.

-The first part of your visit is the trolley ride up the Hudson River which on a beautiful clear sunny day is just amazing.
+The first part of my visit is the trolley ride up the Hudson River which on a beautiful clear sunny day is just amazing.
 We took a small trip to the center of town to pick up more people and then we took a ride through the woods and followed the river up to Kingston Point Park.

 The ride up the river was fun